Indian rupee window closes as Modi eyes key poll

 "The economic growth has taken a hit, business activity has been adversely impacted, so where are the customers for loans?" said Sunil Kumar Sinha, principal economist at India Ratings & Research, a unit of Fitch.
 "And now even though the cost of funds for banks is going down, they may not find enough borrowers for those funds."

-Ratings agency Fitch revised down its gross domestic product forecast for the fourth quarter of 2016 to 6.9 per cent from 7.4 per cent.
+Ratings agency Fitch revised down its GDP forecast for the fourth quarter of 2016 to 6.9 percent from 7.4 per cent.

 Economists expect the economy to benefit in the long term due to an increase in tax revenues but only once there is a plentiful supply of those elusive new notes in circulation.

-“There will be course correction in the second quarter of 2018 once the economy is fully supplied with newer denominations,” Arun Singh, a senior economist at Dun and Bradstreet, said.
+"There will be course correction in the second quarter of 2018 once the economy is fully supplied with newer denominations," Arun Singh, a senior economist at Dun and Bradstreet, told AFP.

-Many Indians insisted they didn’t mind the hours of queuing up if it forced the rich to pay taxes.
+Many Indians insisted they didn't mind the hours of queueing if it forced the rich to pay taxes.
 Others said the government lost some goodwill by flip-flopping on deposit guidelines during the window.

 Modi will seek to regain some of that goodwill when he makes a New Year's Eve address to the nation on Saturday.
 He is expected to offer a slew of sops to India's poor ahead of the UP election.